Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-04/readme.md

 ## Introduction

-An Integration Runtime (IR) provides the compute infrastructure used by the Azure Database Migration Service to copy data across data stores.
-A self-hosted integration runtime (SHIR) provides these capabilities between a cloud data store and a data store in a private network, such as an on-premises network or an Azure virtual network.
+An Integration Runtime (IR) provides the compute infrastructure used by the Azure Database Migration Service (DMS) to securely move data between source and target environments.
+A self-hosted integration runtime (SHIR) is required when the source database resides in a private network, such as an on-premises data center or a VM-hosted SQL Server, because it enables secure connectivity between the local environment and Azure.

+> **Note**
+> When migrating from SQL Server to Azure SQL Database, a SHIR is required because Azure DMS cannot directly access on-premises SQL Server instances over the public internet.
+The SHIR acts as a secure bridge, running inside the source network and relaying data to Azure through encrypted channels.

 ## Description

-In this task, you will download and configure the self-hosted IR (SHIR) associated with your Azure Database Migration Service.
-You will install the SHIR on the Lab VM inside your network to allow the Database Migration Service to connect to your on-premises SQL Server and perform the database migration.
+In this task, you will download and configure the self-hosted integration runtime (SHIR) associated with your Azure Database Migration Service.
+You will install the SHIR on the Lab VM to allow DMS to connect to the on-premises SQL Server and perform the migration.
+Once registered, the SHIR will appear in the Azure portal with a status of **Online**, confirming that it is ready to be used in the migration workflow.

-TODO: Need note in here that performing a migration from SQL Server to Azure SQL Database requires the use of a SHIR, and perhaps a brief explanation about why.
+## Success criteria

+- The self-hosted integration runtime has been successfully installed and registered using the authentication key from Azure DMS.
+- The SHIR is running on the Lab VM, enabling secure connectivity to the on-premises SQL Server instance.
+- The SHIR node appears in the Azure portal with a status of **Online**, confirming that it is ready to facilitate migration.

 ## Learning resources